tetsu97/WristWatch-G2-Extruder/README.md

 ![Extruder](images/hlavicka.png)

 This is WristWatch, a standalone extruder designed by @bythorsthunder WWG2 is built as an alternative to WristWatch BMG etruder - but it uses Galileo 2 insides for pushing filament.
 Development started approximately when G2SA was being worked on, but later Thor was kind enough to allow me help him with further refinements of this extruder.

+Extruder uses Orbiter 2 mounting pattern.
+I tested it with Xol toolhead, but other toolheads should work as well as long as they support mounting pattern.
+Mounts for other popular toolheads are being worked on as well, so, stay tuned.

 Extruder is made up of 3 parts:  Main Body, Motor Plate and Tension Arm.